vojinpavlovic/nginx_gateway/README.md

 ### Access and error logs

 For debugging purpose, finding malicious requests, DoS and DDoS and monitoring, every web server would like to have some sort of logging.
-Vasa Knjiga API Gateway has access log for OK requests and error log for BAD requests.
+Nginx has access log for OK requests and error log for BAD requests.
 For more information about logging and it's formatting you can check [nginx logging](https://docs.nginx.com/nginx/admin-guide/monitoring/logging/).

 You don't have to create file in /var/log/nginx, nginx will do it for yourself.
 What you need to is actually define access/error log path and file.